 Come 1970, John Lennon and Yoko Ono faced a number of stresses from their increasing political activism, the acrimonious break-up of the Beatles, and a prolonged battle against drug addiction, chronicled in the song "Cold Turkey," recorded September of 1969.
-Seeking relief, they received temporary visas to visit the US for treatment by the noted, and somewhat controversial, psychoanlayst, Dr. Arthur Janov.
+Seeking relief, they received temporary visas to visit the US for treatment by the noted, and somewhat controversial, psychoanalyst, Dr. Arthur Janov.
 The Lennons arrived in LA on April 23, 1970, accompanied by George Harrison and his wife Patricia Boyd.

 The FBI sat in wait of their arrival, intending to monitor the movements of all four the moment they stepped off the airplane:

 While Lennon and the Harrisons have shown no propensity to become involved in violent antiwar demonstrations, each recipient remain alert for any information of such activity on their part or for information indicating they are using narcotics.
-Submit any pertienent information attained in form suitable for dissemination.
+Submit any pertinent information attained in form suitable for dissemination.

 The trip itself proved uneventful, and the Lennons returned to London to record that fall.
 But problems came when the two attempted to re-enter the US from 1970-1971.
 Whereas the previous visa had a medical reason for travel to America, the new one did not.
-Moreover, Lennon's guilty plea on marijuana possession had given some officials reason enough to declare him an undesireable alien.
+Moreover, Lennon's guilty plea on marijuana possession had given some officials reason enough to declare him an undesirable alien.

 Had this stayed the case, then the series of events ending in Lennon's early death would have most likely never taken place.
 But some high-ranking official (or officials) within US government issued a special waiver in Lennon's favor, over the objections of the FBI, which blamed Lennon's re-entrance on "...unexplained intervention by the State Department with the Immigration and Naturalization Service."